melexis/melexisio/README.md

 # Melexis.IO

-Single‑page serial terminal that runs in your browser using the Web Serial API.
+Single‑page Melexis.IO demo application that runs in your browser using the Web Serial API.
 Open `index.html` over HTTPS or `http://localhost` in Chrome/Edge (desktop), connect to a serial device, and send/receive text commands.

 ## What’s inside